 - Landscape lens: For that sweeping vista, many gravitate toward wide-angle lenses for landscapes and cityscapes.
 Typical focal lengths are 20mm, 24mm, 28mm.

 - Prime lens: This is a fixed focal length lens, and often has premium features.
-Available focal lengths are 8mm, 24mm, 35mm, 50mm, 85mm, 105mm, 200mm, 500mm.
+Available lengths are 8mm, 24mm, 35mm, 50mm, 85mm, 105mm, 200mm, 500mm.

 In other words, it is determined by the distance between the lens and the image sensor when the subject is in focus.
-Focal length is generally represented in millimeters, usually abbreviated as mm.
+A lens focal length is generally represented in millimeters, usually abbreviated as mm.
 This tells us the angle of view for a given lens, or how much of a scene will be captured using that lens.

-For all intents and purposes, the focal length is how “zoomed in” your images appear.
-The smaller the focal length, the wider the field of view.
+For all intents and purposes, the length is how “zoomed in” your images appear.
+The smaller the length, the wider the field of view.
 The higher the number, the more narrow or “zoomed in” your angle of view will be.

 This discussion will be based on 35mm full-frame cameras.
 Other sensor sizes will have a crop factor to consider, which will also be discussed.

-A wide-angle lens has a short focal length and is generally characterized by the wider than normal field of view, also referred to as the angle of view.
-At very wide focal lengths, the image can appear distorted and fisheyed.
+A wide angle lens has a short length and is generally characterized by the wider than normal field of view, also referred to as the angle of view.
+At very wide lengths, the image can appear distorted and fisheyed.
 Careful use of subject placement can eliminate or limit distortion effects.

 The wider angle of view doesn’t have to be extreme.
 That depends on just how wide you want to go.
 A lens just a little bit wider than normal can help your photographs capture more of the scene without introducing a curved-edge effect.
 Even an ultra-wide distortion effect can be utilized in a way that enhances the final image.